kasslent/clc-digital-skills/_lessons/module-4.2.md

     940px - 1024px — Tablet landscape, netbook, small desktop
     1280px & greater — Desktop

 These are just general guidelines.
-There are no set-in-stone rules, because neew devices are being made and purchased all the time.
+There are no set-in-stone rules, because new devices are being made and purchased all the time.
 Depending on the design and the scope of the project, you may need to target different resolutions and add media queries at different breakpoints.
 A responsive design should however, have at least 2-3 breakpoints to optimize for mobile phones, tablets and desktops/laptops.

 >## EXERCISE: Basic Media queries
 >